codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

 So far, we have only considered the simple assignment of properties.
-In addition to the fundamental property attributes (i.e. name, type, default value), components can also declare additional attributes to supply information that may be useful in certain run-time environments.
+In addition to the fundamental property attributes (i.e. name, type, default value), components can also declare additional property attributes to supply information that may be useful in certain run-time environments.
 The declaration of min/max value constraints could be used to automatically check that run-time property assignments are within the expected range.
 Unit constraints could be used to check that the user has supplied values with the proper units, or even perform automatic conversions.
 Statistical constraints, like random distribution parameters, could be used by a simulation engine to make Monte Carlo draws.
 The possibilities are endless.

 Logging and Screen Output
 -------------------------